 - 1. Issues arising from a covered military member's short notice deployment (i.e. deployment on seven or less day of notice).
-Leave taken for short term deployment must be taken within seven (7) days of the date of notification of deployment; - Military events and related activities, such as official ceremonies, programs, or events sponsored by the military or family support or assistance programs and information briefings sponsored or promote by the military, military service organizations, or the American Red Cross that are related to the active duty or call to active duty status of a covered military member; - 3.
+Leave taken for short term deployment must be taken within seven (7) days of the date of notification of deployment; - 2.
+Military events and related activities, such as official ceremonies, programs, or events sponsored by the military or family support or assistance programs and information briefings sponsored or promote by the military, military service organizations, or the American Red Cross that are related to the active duty or call to active duty status of a covered military member; - 3.
 Certain childcare and related activities arising from the active duty or call to active duty status of a covered military member, such as arranging for alternative childcare.
 Providing childcare on a non-routine, urgent, immediate need basis, enrolling or transferring a child in a new school or day care facility, and attending certain meetings at a school or day care facility if they are necessary due to circumstance arising from the active duty or call to active duty of the covered military member; - 4.
-Making or updating financial and legal arrangements to address a covered military member's absence; - 5.
-Counseling; - 6.
-Rest and recuperation; an employee may take up to (15) calendar days for rest and recuperation - 7.
+Making or updating financial and legal arrangements to address a covered military member's absence; - Counseling; - 6.
+Rest and recuperation; - 7.
 Attending to certain post-deployment activities, including attending arrival ceremonies, reintegration briefings and events, and other official ceremonies or programs sponsored by the military for a period of 90 days following the termination of the covered military member's active duty status, and addressing issues arising from the death of a covered military member; - 8.
-Parental care leave to care for the parent of a military-member that has been place on covered active duty military

-9. Any other event that the employee and employer agree is a qualifying exigency.
+Any other vent that the employee and employer agree is a qualifying exigency.